Nagar Kirtan

 If you live or work nearby

-• Temporary closure of amenities at Prairie Winds Park
+• Areas of Prairie Winds Park closed

-• Temporary road closures and detours
+• Road closures and traffic detours

 • Changes to bus routes or stop locations

-• Temporary parking restrictions and enforcement
+• Parking restrictions and enforcement

 Getting around the city